acoustic-content-samples/prod-wch-sdk-ng9/packages/react-redux-api/markdown/react-redux-api.md

 ## react-redux-api package

-API constants for React contexts.
+Collection of APIs and constants for the React SDK for redux.

 ## Variables